cheikhshift/momentum/cmd/go-test/readme.md

 For example :

 	// @test
-	// @case "string" @equal "value string", nil
 	// @obj &Stk{Var : "Newva"} @equal &Stk{Var : "Newval"}
-	func (st * Stk) TestFunction (cas string) (res string,err error) {
+	// @case "string" @equal "value string", nil func (st * Stk) TestFunction (cas string) (res string,err error) {

-Notes : You may need to update the imports of your generaed file.
+Notes : You may need to update the imports of your generated file.
 In case you are comparing values from other packages.
 You may also use syntax `@import <path_to_package>`.
 For example `// @import "path/to/pkg"`